Last updated 28 March 2019

 - pursue our legitimate interests (see ‘Automated Collection of Data’ for further information) and where your interests and fundamental rights do not override these interests.

 If you have provided us with your individual contact details (for example, your personal email address), we will rely on your consent to send you electronic communications such as our newsletters and emails with information about our products and/or services.
-If we hold your business contact details (for example, your work email address), we will rely on legitimate interests of the business to send you electronic communications, but we will always provide you with an option to opt out from future communications of this kind.
+If we hold your business contact details (for example, your work email address), we will rely on the legitimate interests of the business to send you electronic communications, but we will always provide you with an option to opt-out from future communications of this kind.

 Sharing your personal data

 Depending on how and why you provide us with your personal data we may share it in the following ways:

 - we may share your personal data with any member of our company group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006;

 - with selected third parties who we sub-contract to provide various services and/or aspects of the Website’s functionality (see “Service Providers” below); and

 - with analytics and search engine providers that assist us in the improvement and optimisation of this Website as described above.